 - Mold fungi – Mold is made up of multicellular filaments called hyphae.
 These branching structures are between 2 and 10 micrometers and are found on rotting plant and animal matter.

 Certain types of both yeast and mold cells are capable of causing devastating infectious diseases in people.
 These diseases are called mycoses, common ones being:

-The treatment for these conditions are a combination of antibiotics and antifungals.
-Antifungals work similar to antibiotics in that they attack the cell wall, causing cell death.
+The treatment for an infected person is a combination of antibiotics and antifungals.
+Antifungals work similarly to antibiotics in that they attack the cell wall, causing cell death.

 Treatment Options for a Parasitic Infection

 Many treatment options are not approved by the FDA because the demand in the US for antiparasitic drugs is so low.
 However, the approved drug options include: